TEXT-S&P summary: N.V. Nederlandse Gasunie

 Rationale

-The ratings on Netherlands-based gas transport and infrastructure group N.V.
-Nederlandse Gasunie (Gasunie) is based on the group’s stand-alone credit profile (SACP), which Standard & Poor’s Ratings Services assesses at ‘a-', and a three-notch uplift in accordance with our criteria for government-related entities (GREs).
-The three-notch uplift reflects our opinion that there is a “high” likelihood that the State of The Netherlands (AAA/Negative/A-1+) would provide timely and sufficient extraordinary support to Gasunie in the event of financial distress.
+The ‘AA-’ long-term rating on N.V.
+Nederlandse Gasunie (Gasunie) is based on the company’s stand-alone credit profile (SACP), which Standard & Poor’s Ratings Services assesses at ‘a-', and a three-notch uplift in accordance with our criteria for government-related entities (GREs).
+The three-notch uplift reflects our opinion that there is a “high” likelihood that the State of The Netherlands would provide timely and sufficient extraordinary support to Gasunie in the event of financial distress.